 - 16 A Few Final Thoughts About Tiny Homes

 The general consensus among tiny home experts is that a house can be classified as “tiny” if it’s less than 500 square feet and is free-standing.

 Now, among the ranks of tiny house enthusiasts, there is some debate.
-We’ve found people who say a tiny house should be 200 square feet or less, while others say 500.
+We’ve found people who say tiny houses should be 200 square feet or less, while others say 500.
 We’ve even discovered a niche for homes less than 1,000 square feet.

 Whichever limit you choose, the size requirement ensures that the homes are, in fact, small, and the free-standing rule is really what makes the tiny home different than an apartment.